SougataMukherjee/DSA-and-Algo/readme.md

 //Q5 swap first and last character of a string or an array
 input: str="Test" arr=[5,17,11,10,12,6]
 output:"tesT" or [6,17,11,10,12,5]
-//Q6 find the second largest element in an array
+//Q6 find the second(k) largest element in an array
 input: arr=[0,1,2,3,5]
 output:[3]
 //Q7 reverse a string without affecting special character